alexwlchan/alexwlchan.net/src/_drafts/hover-states.md

 ## Changing the colour of icons on hover

-A while ago I added social media icons to the footer of this website.
+A while ago I added social media links to the footer of this website.
-I displayed them as subtle, monochrome icons -- to avoid overwhelming the footer with an explosion of different brand colours -- but I thought it would be fun to show the site's brand colour when you hovered over the icon.
+I displayed them as subtle, monochrome icons, to avoid overwhelming the footer with an explosion of different brand colours.
+I thought it would be fun to show the site's brand colour when you hovered over the icon.
 If, say, you hover over the bird icon and see Twitter's shade of blue, it's a subtle confirmation that this is indeed a link to my Twitter profile.

 <style type="x-text/scss">